Skip to main content

 with exponents alpha_N ~ 0.076, alpha_D ~ 0.095, alpha_C ~ 0.050 for decoder-only Transformers.
 These laws revealed that performance improvement follows diminishing returns: each 10x increase in compute yields a fixed reduction in loss, not a proportional one.

 Hoffmann et al. (2022) (Hoffmann et al., 2022) refined these laws with the Chinchilla analysis, demonstrating that many existing models were over-parameterized relative to their training data.
 The Chinchilla-optimal allocation roughly matches model parameters and training tokens (in count), leading to the prescription: for a given compute budget C, train a model of size N ~ C^{0.5} on D ~ C^{0.5} tokens.
-This shifted the field toward training smaller models on more data -- Chinchilla (70B) outperformed the much larger Gopher (280B) by training on 4x more tokens.
+This shifted the field toward training smaller models on more data, as Chinchilla (70B) outperformed the much larger Gopher (280B) by training on 4x more tokens.
+The precise Chinchilla coefficients have since been subject to replication scrutiny: Besiroglu et al. (2024) (Besiroglu et al., 2024) re-estimated the scaling parameters and found discrepancies with the originally reported values, though the qualitative prescription of jointly scaling parameters and tokens holds.

 Efficient architecture design can be understood as changing the constants in these scaling laws.
 An architecture that achieves the same loss at lower compute does not change the exponents but shifts the entire scaling curve downward.
-From this perspective, every efficiency technique -- from FlashAttention to MoE to quantization -- can be evaluated by how much it shifts the scaling curve, providing a unified framework for comparing fundamentally different approaches.
+From this perspective, every efficiency technique, from FlashAttention (Dao et al., 2022) to mixture-of-experts (Shazeer et al., 2017; Fedus et al., 2022) to quantization (Dettmers et al., 2022; Frantar et al., 2023), can be evaluated by how much it shifts the scaling curve, providing a unified framework for comparing fundamentally different approaches.
+(Each of these techniques is treated in depth in its own section later in this chapter.)

 Beyond Scaling Laws: The Efficiency Taxonomy